-Epidemiological features of avian influenza A(H5Nx) transmission were discussed in the four single studies that we identified from our focused search on outbreaks in cattle and other ruminants.
-According to one study by the U.S. CDC, dairy cattle farms reported cow-to-cow transmission of A(H5N1).(1) The reported incidence was four to six days after the first animals were affected and then tapered off between 10 and 14 days in March 2024.
+Epidemiological features of avian influenza A(H5Nx) transmission were discussed in the eight single studies that we identified from our focused search on outbreaks in cattle and other ruminants.
+According to one study by the U.S. Centers for Disease Control and Prevention (CDC), dairy cattle farms reported cow-to-cow transmission of A(H5N1).(1) The reported incidence was four to six days after the first animals were affected and then tapered off between 10 and 14 days in March 2024.
 The affected cows experienced apparent systemic illness, an abrupt drop in milk production, reduced feed intake and rumination, and the production of thick, yellow milk.
 The study indicated that ingestion of feed contaminated with feces from wild birds is presumed to be the most likely initial source of infection in the dairy cows.
+This study and two recently published studies from July 2024 concluded that A(H5N1) can be shed in milk, which could lead to cross-species and mammal-to-mammal transmission via unpasteurized milk.(36;37) The authors of recent study conducted in Texas, U.S. reported transmission among cattle, with high genetic similarity between the virus strain in cattle, birds and humans, which suggests a single interconnected multispecies outbreak in Texas.(38) A recent study (pre-print) in Canada that tested retail milk samples for the presence of H5 RNA from all 10 provinces were found to be negative.(39)

-The study concluded that A(H5N1) can be shed in milk, which could lead to cross-species and mammal-to-mammal transmission via unpasteurized milk.
-While the study indicated that the exact source of the virus is unknown, migratory birds (Anseriformes and Charadriiformes) were considered potential sources.
-Wild waterfowl were identified in another study as a potential transmission pathway for avian influenza in livestock (including cows) on commercial facilities, and it was noted that natural or artificial water and food sources in or near facilities reportedly increased the likelihood of attracting these birds.(32) A newly identified single study (pre-print) indicated that non-waterfowl species had the highest dairy farm exposure, and additional factors such as livestock trade, the use of poultry litter that may contain excrement and/or feathers along with bedding from poultry farms, and contaminated milking machinery may have led to the amplification of the outbreaks in the United States.
-(33) The outbreak in the U.S. has been reportedly clustered within the clade 2.3.4.4b new genotype B3.13 and a recent single study (pre-print) suggests that this new genotype could pose as a potential zoonotic threat, requiring continued monitoring to inform epidemiological risk and early warning for any interspecies transmission.
-The new genotype B3.13 may have resulted from the recent reassortment events.(27)
+Wild waterfowl was identified in a study as a potential transmission pathway for avian influenza in livestock (including cows) on commercial facilities, and it was noted that natural or artificial water and food sources in or near facilities reportedly increased the likelihood of attracting these birds.
+(40) A newly identified single study (pre-print) indicated that non-waterfowl species had the highest dairy farm exposure, and additional factors such as livestock trade, the use of poultry litter that may contain excrement and/or feathers along with bedding from poultry farms, and contaminated milking machinery may have led to the amplification of the outbreaks in the U.S. (41) The outbreak in the U.S. has been reportedly clustered within the clade 2.3.4.4b new genotype B3.13 and a recent single study (pre-print) suggests that this new genotype could pose as a potential zoonotic threat, requiring continued monitoring to inform epidemiological risk and early warning for any interspecies transmission.
+The new genotype B3.13 may have resulted from the recent reassortment events.
+(30)

-Finally, one report noted that while Europe and North America continued to see widespread outbreaks of avian influenza A(H5Nx) in domestic and wild birds between December 2023 and March 2024, North America remained a hotspot for outbreaks in poultry.(34) The report also noted that goat kids in the U.S. were infected with influenza A(H5N1) virus, which represents the first reported infection in any ruminant species worldwide.
+Finally, one report noted that while Europe and North America continued to see widespread outbreaks of avian influenza A(H5Nx) in domestic and wild birds between December 2023 and March 2024, North America remained a hotspot for outbreaks in poultry.(42) The report also noted that goat kids in the U.S. were infected with influenza A(H5N1) virus in 20 March 2024, which represents the first reported infection in any ruminant species worldwide.